A Comprehensive Review of Image Line Segment Detection and Description: Taxonomies, Comparisons, and Challenges: Line Segment Detection Review

 This section reviews numerous line segment detection methods.
 As introduced above, these detection methods can be roughly classified into four categories: (1) global Hough-based methods (subsection \ref{subsec_detection_hough}), (2) local-based methods (subsection \ref{subsec_local_based}) with subcategories of gradient grouping-based and edge fitting-based approaches, (3) learning-based methods (subsection \ref{subsec_detection_learning}) with line segment and wireframe detection subcategories, and (4) hybrid methods (subsection \ref{subsec_hybrid}).
 First, this section introduces a subset of notable approaches from each category.
 Subsequently, an analysis and summary of the algorithms within each category are presented to provide a thorough understanding of them.

 These detection methods have advantages, disadvantages, and positive applications, as summarized in TABLE \ref{line_segment_detection_comparsion} and analyzed in subsection \ref{subsec_detection_pro_cons}.
 The insights for potentially addressing the challenges in these methods are presented to inspire researchers, as detailed in subsection \ref{subsec_detection_challenges}.
-TABLE \ref{line_detection_implementation} lists some open-source implementations of line segment detection methods.
-Fig. \ref{detection_visualization} visually shows examples of line segments detected by six methods in four categories.
+TABLE \ref{line_detection_implementation} lists some open-source implementations of these methods.